 You may bring an e-reader, tablet, or another "lie-flat" device to access readings in class.
 You may not use it for tasks such as surfing the web or email.
-You are encouraged to bring printouts of the readings to class.
+You are encouraged to bring printouts or e-reader copies of the readings to class.